On the estimation of spatial density from mobile network operator data: Insights from existing estimators

-For the MLE-Multinomial formula, from Proposition \ref{prop_convex} we know that all stationary points are equivalent global maxima.
-To identify the stationary points, we derive the Lagrangian function, i.e., the derivative with respect to $u_j$ of the objective function from \eqref{eq:MLfinal_u} augmented by the scaled version of the equality constraint.
-By exploiting the fact that the $i$th element of vector $\bm{P}\bm{u}$ is $\bm{p}_i^\mathsf{T} \bm{u}$, we obtain, for each $j$:
+In the following, the equivalence between MLE-Poisson and MLE-Multinomial is established.
+The solution space of the latter can be obtained by Proposition \ref{prop_convex} as the set of stationary points of the Lagrangian function, i.e., the derivative of the objective function in Eq. \eqref{eq:MLfinal_u} augmented by the scaled version of the equality constraint.
+The first-order optimality condition is therefore